elrikose/tutorials/k8s/README.md

+# Certified Kubernetes Administrator (CKA)

+See the [CKA](./cka) section for more specifics about taking the Certified Kubernetes Administrator Exam.

-# Kubernetes
+# Kubernetes Cheatsheet

-A lot of the info on this page comes from the Kubernetes Cheatsheet:
+Most of the info on the remainder of this page comes from the Kubernetes Cheatsheet:

 https://kubernetes.io/docs/reference/kubectl/cheatsheet/

+# Kubernetes Tools

+Tools that I have used to help

 - Kubernetes Lens: https://k8slens.dev
 - K9s: https://k9scli.io